Habits for the New Year and Beyond – #5 Change Your Grocery Store

 SAM 2880

-Posts may contain affiliate links for products Food Babe has approved and researched herself.
-If you purchase a product through an affiliate link, your cost will be the same (or at a discount if a special code is offered) and Food Babe will automatically receive a small referral fee.
+Posts may contain affiliate, sponsorship and/or partnership links for products Food Babe has approved and researched herself.
+If you purchase a product through an affiliate, sponsorship or partnership link, your cost will be the same (or at a discount if a special code is offered) and Food Babe will benefit from the purchase.
 Your support is crucial because it helps fund this blog and helps us continue to spread the word.
 Thank you.

-25 comments on “Habits for the New Year and Beyond – #5 Change Your Grocery Store
+49 responses to “Habits for the New Year and Beyond – #5 Change Your Grocery Store

 1. The places I shop have changed drastically since I started following a Primal lifestyle this past Sept.
 I buy most of my meat, dairy and eggs from 2 local farms.
 I shop for most of my produce at local farmers markets.
 I WISH we had a Whole Foods or Trader Joes locally, as it is I have to drive over an hour to get to either of those, which I do about every other month to stock up on some pantry items.
 There are a few foods I still buy from the grocery store, but I have to admit I almost HATE going in regular grocery stores anymore!